My Favorite Pie Crust

 I tried several non-butter crusts, and found this delicious, easy recipe from King Arthur.
 It's flaky and crisp and so simple and quick to make.

 It gets its fat from vegetable oil and milk.
 And a little lift from some baking powder.
 A bowl and fork are all you'll need to make the dough.
 There's no need to chill the dough before rolling.
 Or, even better, if you have any rolling-out-dough phobias, you can just press this dough into the pie pan!
-Finally, it's versatile; I've used it for chicken pot pies, tarts and in my favorite Apricot Crostata.
+Finally, it's versatile; I've used it for chicken pot pies (omitting the sugar), tarts and in my favorite Apricot Crostata.

 King Arthur's Oil Pie Crust